Our Top Picks

 Doesn’t juice leafy greens well

 This updated and well-built juicer features quieter operation and an extra-wide whole-fruit feed chute.
 The juice isn’t chilled, but the “cold” in the name refers to the cold-spin technology and a micro-mesh filter that reduces the amount of heat transferred to the juice.
 It's also easy to operate, with a single switch that controls the speed and power switch.
-The low speed operates at 6500 RPM and the high speed operates at 13000 RPM—which more than satisfied our tester: "It’s so powerful that we could even feed it pineapple spears—the skin still on—with no problem," she raved.
+The low speed operates at 6500 RPM and the high speed operates at 13000 RPM—which more than satisfied our tester: "It’s so powerful that I could even feed it pineapple spears—the skin still on—with no problem," she raved.

 This product also has a 70-ounce seal-and-store juice jug, so you don’t need to transfer the juice to another container, plus a froth separator to keep the juice foam-free.
 The proprietary elevated juice system sends the juice flowing upward so you can make the full 70 ounces of juice without stopping while the pulp container holds 3.6 quarts.
 The juice nozzle is removable for easy cleaning, and a cleaning brush is included.